storj/docs/app/learn/concepts/access/access-management-at-the-edge/page.md

 One of the areas where we’re seeing the strongest interest from developers, customers and partners building apps is our [security model and access control](https://www.storj.io/blog/2019/12/secure-access-control-in-the-decentralized-cloud/) layer.
 The security and privacy capabilities of the platform are some of the most differentiating features and they give our partners and customers some exciting new tools.

 Distributed and decentralized cloud storage is a fantastic way to take advantage of underutilized storage and bandwidth, but in order to provide highly available and durable cloud storage, we needed to build in some fairly sophisticated security and privacy controls.
 Because we had to build with the assumption that any Node could be run by an untrusted person, we had to implement a zero-knowledge security architecture.
-This turns out to not only make our system far more resistant to attacks than traditional architectures, but also brings significant benefits to developers building apps on the platform.&#x20;
+This turns out to not only make our system far more resistant to attacks than traditional architectures, but also brings significant benefits to developers building apps on the platform.

 ## Decentralized Architecture Requires Strong Privacy and Security